realm/roc-ios/Readme.md

-## RChat, a mobile chat powered by RealmChat
+## RChat, a mobile chat powered by Realm

 Special thanks to Chatto project for doing incredible work on the UI side of things